azabelmena/ccom4086/machinelevelrepresentations/cassemblyandmachinecode.md

 code.

-Any piece of software on a computer can be interpreted as executable code, and hence they can be dissassembled via an object dump.
-The dissassemble examines the bytes and reconstructs the assembly source.
-It is worth noting that while one may able to disassemble every peice of software, legal agreements and proprietary licences prohibit it.
+Any piece of software on a computer can be interpreted as executable code, and hence they can be disassembled via an object dump.
+The disassemble examines the bytes and reconstructs the assembly source.
+It is worth noting that while one may able to disassemble every piece of software, legal agreements and proprietary licences prohibit it.
 For example, disassembling a piece of a Windows `.exe` binary for reverse engineering is forbidden under the Microsoft End User License Agreement.